sgminer-dev/sgminer/doc/FAQ.md

 reason to display difficulty differently.
 This is a vicious cycle and a remnant of Bitcoin mining on GPUs.

+Q: Can you modify the display to include more of one thing in the output and less of another, or can you change the quiet mode or can you add yet another output mode?
+A: Everyone will always have their own view of what's important to monitor.
+The shipped NCurses TUI is intentionally ascetic, and is only provided as a fallback.
+It is recomended to use an API client if you want to customise the display.

 Q: Can I mine on servers from different networks (eg litecoin and dogecoin) at the same time?
 A: No. `sgminer` keeps a database of the block it's working on to ensure